AE-OO/AE-OO/README.md

 My major is electronics engineering.
 But, I learned programming language for the first time in my major class and it was so interesting that I started to study programming language in earnest.

-I want to be a competent back-end developer.
+I reallyreallyreally want to be a competent back-end developer.
 That is why I'm studying hard.🔥

 #